Providing strategic counsel in an increasingly complex environment

 Butler Snow has been defending company directors and officers for more than 60 years and has been privy to the ongoing evolution of those responsibilities.
 In today’s business environment, corporate management’s decisions are increasingly scrutinized and challenged.
 Our attorneys handle matters involving director and officer duties, including state and federal court litigation, derivative actions, shareholder demand letters and special committee investigations.
 Our team’s defense of directors and officers, in both public and privately owned companies, extends to a wide array of industries.

-The mainstay of the firm's director and officer liability practice continues to be issues related to closely held or family-owned corporations.
-The unique concerns of directors and officers in such entities -- including tax and control issues, and the avoidance of minority shareholders oppression --have grown even more complex in recent years and demand the tactical edge provided by the Butler Snow business litigation team.
+The mainstay of the firm’s D&O liability practice focuses on issues related to closely held or family-owned companies.
+In recent years, the growing complexity of the unique concerns of directors and officers in these entities, including tax and control issues and the avoidance of minority shareholders oppression, demand the tactical edge provided by the Butler Snow business litigation team.

 A history steeped in innovation

 Our director and officer liability practice rose to prominence in 1956 through successful representation in the landmark case, Knox Glass Bottle Company v.
 Underwood, the first Mississippi Supreme Court case to define in detail the fiduciary duties of corporate directors and officers.
 Since that time, we have broadened both our scope and our reach—to represent clients at all levels of the judicial system.